 An ingrown hair happens when the sharp tip of the

-hair curls back or grows sideways into the skin.
+hair curls back or grows sideways into the skin of the hair follicle.
 It is a benign condition, which

 usually appears as a small tan or sometimes pink bump under the skin.
 Often, a